llooker/demo_segment/README.md

 ## Looker Segment Block

-Documetation is found in the included markdown files.
+Documentation is found in the included markdown files and linked below:

 1. [Block Overview](_1_block_overview.md)